 Ways To Enable DaVinci Resolve GPU Rendering

-DaVinci Resolve helps in editing, colour correction, visual effects, and more.
+DaVinci Resolve helps in editing, color correction, visual effects, and more.
 This was developed by Blackmagic Design.
-You should follow several things while enabling Davinci resolve use of GPU.
+You should follow several things while enabling Davinci to resolve the use of GPU.

 NVIDIA GPU works fast than the native GPU.
 Intel is not a good option for rendering.

-- DaVinci Resolve: Open DaVinci resolve and press Alt + Space button.
+- DaVinci Resolve: Open DaVinci Resolve and press the Alt + Space button.
 This will help to enable the tool option to become visible.
 You can tap the M button to move.
 Then locate preferences on this menu bar.